 But that does not mean that you have to neglect the narration or background music (check that there is no copyright violation).
 The captions must be legible and should not change too quickly — the users need enough time to read all the information.

-Top tips for optimization of app screenshots and preview
+Top tips for optimization of Google Play and App Store screenshots and preview

 - Conduct A/B testing.
 You never know which option will bring the highest conversion rate until you test it.
 Try different colors and orientations, and compare videos and screenshots to find the most effective solution.

 - Analyze your competitors.
 You need to explore the designs of other application pages that are closest to yours in the search results.
 This will help you choose the right design.
 Otherwise, your application will get lost among similar competitor apps in the search results.

 - Add search queries, new app features, and social proof to the app screenshots.
 For the user, it is easier to read the text in the picture than in the app description.
 That’s why you should always highlight important information.

 - Think about user comfort first.
 Your task is to tell the user as much about the app as possible.
 Therefore, the images in the screenshots should be clear, the text easy to read, and the video should have subtitles.

 We hope that our article will help you to improve app screenshots and videos for your app.
 Subscribe to our newsletter and get ASO news digests and our articles of the month.